cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 number of entries e.g. through setting a higher ``config.bpfMapDynamicSizeRatio``.
 See :ref:`bpf_map_limitations` for further details.

-The ``nodePort.acceleration`` setting is supported for DSR, SNAT and hybrid modes and can be enabled as follows for ``nodePort.mode=hybrid`` in this example:
+The ``loadBalancer.acceleration`` setting is supported for DSR, SNAT and hybrid modes and can be enabled as follows for ``loadBalancer.mode=hybrid`` in this example:

 .. parsed-literal::